stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 }
 ```

-For example the viewport stage builder (which we complete below) is declared as follows:
+For example the viewport stage builder (see below) is declared as follows:

 ```java
 public class ViewportStageBuilder extends AbstractPipelineStageBuilder<VkPipelineViewportStateCreateInfo> {